-With all the benefits of outsourcing in the modern supply chain, there is justifiable concern around loss of control.
+With all the benefits of outsourcing in the modern supply chain, there is justifiable concern about the loss of control.
 When your company had sole responsibility for manufacturing and production, you could control almost every detail since your internal systems held all the data you needed to run the business.
-When you outsource many of these functions, your trading partners share the control and the essential information required to run the business is spread across multiple systems, tiers and ecosystems.
+When you outsource many of these functions, your trading partners share the control, and the essential information required to run the business is spread across multiple systems, tiers, and ecosystems.

 Like many other industries, companies in the pharmaceutical and life science space have invested significantly in outsourced manufacturing.
 According to research by ISPE, over the past four years, investments in outsourced manufacturing have grown 25%, reaching $1.17 trillion in 2021.
 A recent survey by Statista forecasted that nearly 50% of expenditures for services in the life science sector will be outsourced by 2023, showing the continued upward trend in contract manufacturing and the heightening complexity of pharmaceutical supply chains.

-Look for a vendor that can provide access to an extensive global business network that connects trading partners across all functions, tiers, and ecosystems, enabling you to exchange information and work collaboratively and securely with all partners in real-time.
-A network that empowers organizations across the entire supply chain focuses on end-to-end opportunities, risks and inefficiencies that trading partners and companies can tackle together.
+Look for a vendor that can provide access to an extensive global business network that connects trading partners across all functions, tiers, and ecosystems, enabling you to exchange information and work collaboratively and securely with all partners in real time.
+A network that empowers organizations across the supply chain focuses on end-to-end opportunities, risks, and inefficiencies that trading partners and companies can tackle together.

 Regaining control and visibility into your supply chain allows you to rapidly determine the business impacts of deviations and plan the best course of action.
 The last step is to orchestrate corrective actions between all appropriate parties.
 Time to collaborate!